Skip to main content

 To access run history:

-1. Navigate to the Workflows main page
+1. Open the workflow from the Workflows main page

-Click any row to open the run detail view and inspect each individual node.
+You’ll see a list of all past runs: Click any row to open the run detail view and inspect each individual node.

 Reading a Specific Workflow’s Run History